meedan/credibilitycoalition.org/README.md

 5. `bundle exec jekyll serve` to serve the site at [http://127.0.0.1:4000](http://127.0.0.1:4000)
 6. Edit .scss, .html and .js files.
 The browser should live-reload.

+## Page Generation from Contentful Data

+To generate pages in Jekyll based on Contentful data we are using the [jekyll-datapage_gen](https://github.com/avillafiorita/jekyll-datapage_gen) plugin.
+Specify in `_config.yml` the data files for which you want individual page to be generated.
+See plugin's documentation and our `config.yml` for the settings.

+All pages are generated using the `page` layout template based on the entries in `pages.yaml` that were imported from Contentful.

 ## Deploy settings on Netlify

 credibilitycoalition.org is deployed on Netlify.
 Adding a website on Netlify is super easy.
 All these settings are under [Build & Deploy](https://app.netlify.com/sites/credco/settings/deploys) section of [Netlify's web app](https://app.netlify.com).
 Here are the main steps: